abourdon/shprofile/README.md

 $ shprofile
 ```

-Will reload the current profile.
+will reload the current loaded profile.

-This feature can be useful if wanted to execute `shprofile` at any shell's session opening.
+This feature can be useful if you want to load a specific configuration at each shell session opening.
 See [further](#3-bootstrap-it) for more details.

 #### Structure of a script

-Each script is a shell script and can be anything you want: exporting variables, setting the `PATH, applying a complex initialization process... **All scripts from the selected profile are executed within the current shell session**.
+Each script is a shell script and can be anything you want: exporting variables, setting the `PATH`, applying a complex initialization process... **All scripts are executed within the current shell session**.

-However, **the name of a script is important**.
-Depending on its name, the script can be executed differently.
+#### Name of a script

-##### Naming conventions
+**The name of a script is important**.
+Depending on its name, a script is executed differently.

-###### Execution order
+##### Execution order

 Scripts are discovered by using the lexicographical order.
-Then, if you want to execute `script1.sh` before anyone else, a good practice is to use a numerical prefix in its name:
+Then, if you want to execute `script1.sh` before another one, a good practice is to use a numerical prefix in its name:

 ```
 1-script1.sh
 ```

-###### Execution type
+##### Execution type

 There are two types of scripts:
 - Loading scripts (by default)
 - Unloading scripts

-Any script is by default a loading script, that is: executed when a profile is loading.
+Any script is by default a loading script.
+That is: executed when a profile is loading.

-To handle transition between profiles, there is a second type: unloading scripts.
-Unloading scripts are executed before loading the required profile.
+To handle transition between profiles, there are unloading scripts.
+Unloading scripts are executed before loading an other profile.
 An unloading script must be suffixed by the keyword `-unload`:

 ```
 script2-unload.sh